johnfmorton/Pic-Puller-for-Instagram-COMPLETE---Craft/PPfC_docs_v1.2.1.md

-# Documentation
+﻿# Pic Puller for Instagram Documentation

 ## Overview

-Pic Puller for Craft, a.k.a.
-PPfC, helps you set up your _own_ application with Instagram.
-That application will exist within your Craft CMS installation.
-Pic Puller walks you through the steps of creating the application, authorizing your Craft users via oAuth, and provides Craft tags for you to access the data that comes in from Instagram.
+**Pic Puller for Instagram** helps you create your _own_ Instagram application that will live within your Craft CMS installation.
+I then lets your Craft users authorize your site via oAuth to access their Instagram media.
+(There is an *ExpressionEngine* version of Pic Puller available at [https://devot-ee.com/add-ons/pic-puller-for-instagram](https://devot-ee.com/add-ons/pic-puller-for-instagram "Pic Puller for Instagram - Expression Engine").)

+Pic Puller provides Craft tags for you to access media from Instagram and includes a field type that allows authorized users to browse their personal media stream on Instagram and/or search the entire set of images and videos on Instagram by tag.

 ### Version History

 * Version 1.2.1
+	* Intial realse for sale
-	* Fixed issue where if you customized the Plugin name to be an empty string it was not defaulting back to the original plugin name.
+	* Fixed issue where customized plug in names being blank did not default to the full name of the plug in.
+	* Cleaned up documentation
-* Version 1.2
+* Version 1.2 (RC)
-	* Updated for consistent lanugage in app
+	* Release candidate
-* Version 1.1
+* Version 1.1 (beta)
-	* Private beta release of PPfC
+	* Initial release of Pic Puller

-### How to install Pic Puller for Craft
+### How to install Pic Puller for Instagram

-Copy the "picpuller" directory that sits alongside this file to your Craft site in the plugins directory.
+Copy the "picpuller" directory to your Craft site in the plugins directory.
 The path to that direction should be "craft/plugins/".

-Log into your control panel of Craft and visit the Settings page.
-From here, select "Plugins".
-You should see "Pic Puller" listed among your plugins.
+Next, log into your Craft control panel and visit the Settings page and select *"Plugins"*.
+You should see *"Pic Puller for Instagram"* listed among your plugins.
 You will need to click the "Install" button to the right of the line.
-Once installed, Pic Puller's status should be "Enabled" automatically.
+Once installed, Pic Puller's status should be *"Enabled"*.

-Once PPfC is installed, you will see it added to the top-level navigation in your control panel.
-Select "Pic Puller" from the top-level navigation.
+Once installed, you will see *"Pic Puller for Instagram"* added to the top-level navigation in your control panel.
+Select "Pic Puller for Instagram" from the top-level navigation.
+(Note, you can change this to a shorter name in the settings.
+See **Pic Puller Options** at the end of this document.)

-### Setting up your own Instagram application
+### Creating your Instagram application

-You should now see the PPfC control panel with 3 sections: Set Up, Active App Info & Authorized Users.
+You should now see the Pic Puller control panel with 3 sections: *Set Up*, *Active App Info* & *Authorized Users*.

-In the Set Up section, follow the onscreen instructions to set up your Instagram application.
+In the *Set Up* section, follow the onscreen instructions to set up your Instagram application.

-The basic workflow will take you to Instagram to set up an application.
-PPfC provides you with an oAuth url that Instagram will ask for.
-Once the application is created within the Instagram developer area, you will take the Client ID and Client Secret put them into the PPfC Set Up screen and save them.
+Here is the basic workflow.
+Pic Puller will take you to Instagram to set up an application.
+Pic Puller provides you with an oAuth url that Instagram will ask for.
+Once the application is created within the Instagram developer area, you will take the Client ID and Client Secret provided by Instagram put them into the Pic Puller Set Up screen and save them.

 You can then authorize your new Instagram application to access your Instagram media.

-### Other users and Pic Puller for Craft
+### Other users and Pic Puller for Instagram

-You are not limited to only one user with PPfC.
-If you have the "Users" package activated in Craft, other users can also authorize their accounts as well.
+You are not limited to only one user with Pic Puller.
+If you have purchased the "Craft Client" or "Craft Pro" package, i.e. the paid version of Craft, other users can also authorize their Instagram accounts as well.
+Pic Puller works without a the upgraded Craft CMS client but is limited to the one user granted by that version of the Craft software.

-Any "Admin" level user will be able to alter and delete the Pic Puller application.
+It's important to realize that any "Admin" level user will be able to alter and delete the Pic Puller application.

 Users that have not been granted "Admin" rights, can still access Pic Puller as long as you have granted them access under the "Users" tab.
 This can be done on a one-by-one basis under the "Users" tab, or on a more global scale if you set up User Groups and provide the group access to Pic Puller.
 These non-admin users will only have the ability to authorize and unauthorize your app.
 They will not be able to change or delete the app.

-## Working with Pic Puller for Craft in your templates
+## Working with Pic Puller for Instagram in your templates

-There are 7 different template functions available with PPfC.
+There are 7 different template functions available with Pic Puller.

 ### Popular Photos on Instagram

-#### craft.picpuller.popular
+*craft.picpuller.popular*

 Description: Get a list of what media is most popular at the moment.

 Instragram docs page for this function: [http://instagram.com/developer/endpoints/media/#get_media_popular](http://instagram.com/developer/endpoints/media/#get_media_popular "Instagram documentation for get_media_popular")

-**Required parameters: none**

-**Optional parameters:**
+#### Required parameters

+*none*

+#### Optional parameters

-limit: an integer for how many images to request from Instagram.
+limit: an integer indicating how many images to request from Instagram.
 Instagram may return fewer under some circumstances.
 Maximum of 32 allowed by Instagram.

 use_stale_cache: BOOLEAN, either TRUE or FALSE (defaults to TRUE if undefined), to have Pic Puller use previously cached data returned in the event of an error in retrieving new data